commhill/commhill.github.io/content/posts/2022-07-07-movie-night-in-the-park.md

 date: 2022-07-07T00:00:00-00:00
 ---

-Join us for an exciting Family Movie Night and Resource Fair in the park!
+Join us for an exciting Family Movie Night and Resource Fair in the park!<!--more-->

 When is it happening?
 =====================